vito.

 04

 Errors borrow the Seal.
-No separate warning or error colour exists.
+No separate error colour exists.

 05

 Evening is a room, not an inversion.
-Walnut preserves the paper-and-ink logic at night.
+Walnut preserves paper-and-ink logic at night.

 06

-If the palette starts asking for a sixth colour, the problem is elsewhere.
+If the palette asks for a sixth colour, the problem is elsewhere.

 specimen № 02 · type vito. vol. 01 · sp'26